 10. Hydrangea Root May Alleviate Urinary Tract Issues

 Hydrangea has long been thought to have medicinal benefits in traditional folk medicine.
 One of the possible uses for root extract is to alleviate prostate or urinary tract issues.
 These plants are believed to have diuretic properties, which may improve urine flow and potentially reduce symptoms of urinary tract infections.

 However, remember that scientific studies don’t yet back up these potential benefits.
 Always seek your doctor’s advice before considering using supplements derived from hydrangeas.

 11. Hydrangea Supplements May Help Protect Your Liver and Kidneys

 Hydrangea supplements may help reinforce organs such as the kidney and liver against various problems.
 Studies involving mice have shown that hydrangea supplements could reduce blood urea nitrogen levels, which can cause kidney damage.

 Some research has found that the compounds in hydrangeas may mediate liver toxicity, potentially protecting us against various health conditions.
 Many of these studies were conducted using panicled hydrangeas but haven’t been tested on humans.

 Various studies have shown that molecules in hydrangea roots, like skimmin, may help reduce inflammation.
 The study tested the effects of skimmin on kidney inflammation in mice and found measurable drops in inflammation.

-Another molecule found in hydrangeas – coumarin – has also been shown by other studies to be anti-inflammatory.
+Another molecule found – coumarin – has also been shown by other studies to be anti-inflammatory.
 However, research into the anti-inflammatory properties of hydrangeas has not yet been conducted involving humans.

 13. Hydrangeas Could Help Lower Blood Sugar Levels